Symmetry- and energy-resolved entanglement dynamics in a disordered Bose-Hubbard model: Route two: The inner structure of the entanglement dynamics via and

-Assume the validity of LIOM phenomenology for MBL \cite{Serbyn,HuseLIOM,Ros}, then eigenstates of the system at large $\mu$ might be prescribable by filling the set of localized bits (l-bits).
-The diagonal approximation (arising from taking the infinite-time limit) then informs that the quasi-exponential decay of $p_{n,\infty}$ as a function of $n$ in Fig.~\ref{pic4}(d) is determined by the projection coefficients of the initial $l$-state into these l-bit eigenstates.
-Via interpreting these expansion coefficients as tunneling amplitudes, it is equivalently comprehensible that the probability of the corresponding multi-boson tunneling processes is exponentially suppressed in the localized regime as per a measure set by localization length.
+Assuming the applicability of the local-integrals-of-motion phenomenology for MBL \cite{Serbyn,HuseLIOM,Ros,Anushya,geraedts2017emergent}, then the system's eigenstates at large $\mu$ might be prescribable by filling the localized bits (l-bits).
+The diagonal approximation after taking the infinite-time limit then informs that the quasi-exponential decay of $p_{n,\infty}$ as a function of $n$ shown in Fig.~\ref{pic4}(f) is determined by the projection coefficients of the initial $l$-state into these l-bit eigenstates.
+Via interpreting these expansion coefficients as the tunneling amplitudes, it is comprehensible for a finite-length chain that the probability of the corresponding multi-boson tunneling processes is exponentially suppressed in the localized regime as per a measure set by the localization length.